Special documentation requirements

 - Contracting Officers: Must prepare, obtain approval for, and publicly disclose justifications; ensure all required documentation is in the contract file.

-- Contractors: Must provide information as needed to support justifications and comply with any requests for documentation.
+- Contractors: Must provide information as needed to support justifications and comply with any related requests.

-- Agencies: Must enforce approval levels, ensure public posting of justifications, and maintain oversight of compliance.
+- Agencies: Must enforce approval levels, maintain oversight, and ensure public posting of justifications.

 Practical Implications